-Although radishes are quite common Europe and the Americas, daikon is an unusual type of white, winter radish that grows primarily in the East, namely in Southeast and East Asia.
-The daikon is characterized by large, rapidly growing leaves and a long, white root.
-It is technically considered a cruciferous vegetable, and therefore has many of the same benefits in its leaves as those other popular vegetables, but is also praised for the nutrient content of its root, which is commonly pickled and eaten as a vegetable in Japan, China, and other Asian countries as a part of their cuisine.
+Daikon is an unusual type of white, winter radish that grows primarily in the East, namely in Southeast and East Asia.
+Daikon is characterized by large, rapidly growing leaves and a long, white root.
+It is technically considered a cruciferous vegetable and, therefore, has many of the same benefits in its leaves as those other popular vegetables.
+It is also praised for the nutrient content of its root, which is commonly pickled and eaten as a vegetable in Japan, China, and other Asian countries as a part of their cuisine.

 Health Benefits of Daikon

-Detoxify the Body: Daikon has long been known as a diuretic by nature, which means that it stimulates urination.
+Daikon has long been known as a diuretic by nature, which means that it stimulates urination.
 This helps to keep the kidneys clean and functioning at a high level by stimulating the elimination of excess toxins, fats, and even water through urination.

-Bone Health: Like most other cruciferous vegetables, daikon is a rich source of calcium, which is essential for bone health.
+Like most other cruciferous vegetables, daikon is a rich source of calcium, which is essential for bone health.
 If you are at risk for developing osteoporosis or are beginning to feel the pain of your age, adding some daikon and calcium to your diet can definitely improve your conditions and slow that natural aging process.